Bang Energy Girl Lindsey Pelas Pumps Gas In Tiny Daisy Dukes & Plunging Top

 “Stunning,” another fan quipped.

 However, Lindsey is more than just a pretty face.
-The model also hosts her very own podcast, titled Eyes Up Here, where she talks about an array of issues with her listeners.
+The model also hosts her very own podcast, titled Eyes Up Here, where she talks with her listeners about an array of issues.

 “A Twitter follower actually made it up.
 At first, it makes a lot of sense [for me], because it’s like ‘pay attention to me’ or ‘ignore the sexy,’ but I think I’m starting to like that [name] for my guests and team as well.
 Every person faces some kind of stereotype based on the presumption of who they are or what they look like, so I kind of like Eyes Up Here as something for everyone,” Pelas told Life & Style of her podcast.